phillipi/pix2pix/README.md

 This will combine each pair of images (A,B) into a single image file, ready for training.

 ### Notes on Colorization
 No need to run `combine_A_and_B.py` for colorization.
-Instead, you just need to prepare some natural images, and set `preprocess=colorization` in the script.
+Instead, you need to prepare some natural images and set `preprocess=colorization` in the script.
 The program will automatically convert each RGB image into Lab color space, and create  `L -> ab` image pair during the training.
 Also set `input_nc=1` and `output_nc=2`.

 ### Extracting Edges
 We provide python and Matlab scripts to extract coarse edges from photos.
 Run `scripts/edges/batch_hed.py` to compute [HED](https://github.com/s9xie/hed) edges.
 Run `scripts/edges/PostprocessHED.m` to simplify edges with additional post-processing steps.
 Check the code documentation for more details.